yiranni/thesis/README.md

     - Bart Chart showing volume
 - Timeline displays events happened during each period
 - Background information texts introducing each epidemics
+- Relevant news in each juncture of time

 ---
 ### System